alex-seville/feta/README.md

 # feta.js
 ========

-feta.js, automated regression testing
+Automated regression testing

-## Install
+## Requirements

-Run `bower install` to install jquery (a dev dependence).
-If you use it in the browser on a page that is already using jquery,you don't need to worry about this.
+Feta is dependent on jQuery for event triggering.

 ## Usage